2022 Economic Census Methodology

 The first step of the data editing process is classification.
 To assign a valid kind-of-business or industry classification code to the establishment, computer programs subject their responses to a series of data edit programs.
 The specific items used for classification depend on the census report forms and include:

-• self-designated kind-of-business check-box classifications,
+• self-designated kind-of-business check-box classifications

-• responses to product lines sold by an establishment,
+• responses to product lines sold by an establishment

-• products manufactured by a plant, and
+• products manufactured by a plant

-• entries written in by the respondent explaining the establishment’s activities.
+• entries written in by the respondent explaining the establishment’s activities

 If critical information is missing, the record is flagged and fixed by analysts before further processing occurs.